aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

 ```python
 df.to_parquet("./lyon_historical_temperatures.parquet")
 ```
-The following code performs an analysis of temperature anomalies during meteorological summer months with respect to a historical average.
+In the following section we perform an analysis of the temperature anomalies during meteorological summer months with respect to a historical average.
+This will make use of the reconstructed variable TAVG, by taking the average of this mean daily temperature over the 3 warmest months of the year.

 ## Meteorological Summer months temperature anomalies